chamons/clio/src/Templates/iOS.md

 Requirements
 ============

-- The latest features and API requires Xcode XXX and the bundled macOS SDK;
+- The latest features and API requires Xcode XXX and the bundled iOS, tvOS and watchOS SDKs;
 - Apple Xcode XXX requires a Mac running OSX XXX (XXX) or newer;

 What's New
 ==========

-This release is built upon our [open sourced SDK](https://github.com/xamarin/xamarin-macios), using the `XXX` branch, and include some additional IDE integration tools.
+This release is built upon our [open sourced SDK](https://github.com/xamarin/xamarin-macios), using the `XXX` branch, and is based on Mono XXX.

 ### XXX Features